abpio/abp-commercial-docs/en/others/penetration-test-report.md

-> The other vulnerabilities are set as *Information* alerts.
+> The other vulnerabilities are *Informational* alerts.
 There is no need to take any action for *Information* level findings.